2017 Selangor FA season: Pre-season

 Selangor started the summer in December when P. Maniam was officially announced as its new coach for one season.
 He appeared for his first press conference with the media on December 28.
 K. Gunalan, last year's interim coach, will again serve as assistant coach for this season.

-On December 28, 2016, P. Maniam added some new faces to the club's academy after losing several key players who moved to other teams.
+On 28 December 2016, P. Maniam added some new faces to the club's academy after losing several key players who moved to other teams.
 The players who were promoted to the first team were A. Namathevan, K. Kannan, Amirul Ashraf, Faizzudin Abidin, Badrul Amin, K. Sarkunan and Syahmi Safari.

-On December 30, Dato' Seri Mohamed Azmin Ali quit as president of the Football Association of Selangor(FAS), after having held the post for two years beginning in December 2014.
+On 30 December, Dato' Seri Mohamed Azmin Ali quit as president of the Football Association of Selangor (FAS), after having held the post for two years beginning in December 2014.
 Amirudin Shari also joined Azmin by resigning as team manager.
-They made this decision after seeing the failure of Selangor's executive officers(EXCO FAS) to submit a strategic plan for Selangor's state football management, including failing to update the professional administration organization for the FAS association.
+They made this decision after seeing the failure of Selangor's executive officers (EXCO FAS) to submit a strategic plan for Selangor's state football management, including failing to update the professional administration organization for the FAS association.
+The problem give effects for Selangor to lose their home ground Shah Alam Stadium for the 2017 Malaysian League season, with internal politicking escalating into a crisis, which could derail the Red Giants' hopes on the original ground field.
+Due to problems, Selangor will play their official home matches for the entire season at the Selayang Stadium.

 During the pre-season planning, P. Maniam also added some new local players for the season.
 Among them are: Afiq Azmi (Negeri Sembilan), Halim Zainal (Kuala Lumpur), K. Satish (PKNS), Fairuz Abdul Aziz (AirAsia FC) and Nurshamil Abd Ghani, a player who is on loan from Melaka United.

-On December 6, S. Subramaniam was released by Selangor.
+On 6 December, S. Subramaniam was released by Selangor.
 Azmi Muslim left the club on the same day, and was transferred to PKNS FC after three years with the Red Giants.
 Hazwan Bakri and R. Gopinathan were sold to Johor Darul Ta'zim for a fee of RM1 million (Malaysian ringgit), while Nazmi Faiz had already signed an agreement to join JDT when he was with Selangor FA last season.
 The following day, Shahrom Kalam, and Hafiz Kamal switched sides and joined Perak this season for an undisclosed fee, while Hadi Yahya joined them on a free transfer.

 P. Maniam also added new foreign players from Liberia and Romania, Francis Forkey Doe and Victoraș Astafei to replace foreign players from last season, Mauro Olivi and Patrick Wleh, whose contracts were not renewed for the current season.
 Patrick Wleh returned to PKNS FC following the end of his loan spell after Selangor decided not to make the loan move a permanent deal.
 Mauro Olivi has been released after not being offered a new contract.